nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 latency, and high throughput with shallow-buffered switches.

 * Receiver functionality: If CE is set in IP header of incoming packet, send congestion notification to the sender by setting ECE in TCP header.
-This processing is different from standard ECN processing which sets ECE bit for every ACK untill it observes CWR
+  This processing is different from standard ECN processing which sets ECE bit for every ACK until it observes CWR

 * Sender functionality: The sender makes use of the modified receiver ECE semantics to maintain an average of fraction of packets marked (α) by using the exponential weighted moving average as shown below:

 ::